mattgruenke/boleo/README.md

 ## Documentation ##

 API documentation is provided via doxygen.
 If you have it installed, build the 'doc' target.
+You'll find the results in doc/html/ of the build area.
+During installation, these are copied to ${CMAKE_INSTALL_PREFIX}/share/doc/boleo/html/.

-You'll find the results in doc/html/.
-Otherwise, download the docs package from the [releases](https://github.com/mattgruenke/boleo/releases) section of the Github page.
+Otherwise, you can download the docs package from the [releases](https://github.com/mattgruenke/boleo/releases) section of the Github page.

 ### Header Files ###